-The configurereplace command allows you to revert to a previous configuration state, effectively rolling back changes that were made since the previous configuration state was saved.
+The configure replace command allows you to revert to a previous configuration state, effectively rolling back changes that were made since the previous configuration state was saved.
 Instead of basing the rollback operation on a specific set of changes that were applied, the Cisco IOS configuration rollback capability uses the concept of reverting to a specific configuration state based on a saved Cisco IOS configuration file.
 This concept is similar to the database idea of saving a checkpoint (a saved version of the database) to preserve a specific state.

 If the configuration rollback capability is desired, you must save the Cisco IOS running configuration before making any configuration changes.
-Then, after entering configuration changes, you can use that saved configuration file to roll back the changes (using the configurereplace target-url command).
-Furthermore, since you can specify any saved Cisco IOS configuration file as the replacement configuration, you are not limited to a fixed number of rollbacks, as is the case in some rollback models based on a journal file.
+Then, after entering configuration changes, you can use that saved configuration file to roll back the changes (using the configure replace target-url command).
+Furthermore, because you can specify any saved Cisco IOS configuration file as the replacement configuration, you are not limited to a fixed number of rollbacks, as is the case in some rollback models.

-Configuration Rollback Confirmed Change Operation
+Configuration Rollback Confirmed Change